Madeline Davis: Politics and research

 Davis was a founder of the Mattachine Society of the Niagara Frontier in 1970 and eventually became president of the organization.
-She began by organizing a library for the group but, lacking publications, she and other members ended up creating Fifth Freedom, the earliest magazine for the LGBT community in western New York.
+She began by organizing a library for the group but, lacking publications, she and other members created Fifth Freedom, the earliest magazine for the LGBT community in western New York.
 In the 1970s, Davis organized "Legislative Night", at which local candidates for public office, for the first time in Buffalo political history, answered questions and sought endorsements.
 Davis marched and spoke at the first gay rights rally at the New York State Capitol in 1971, and participated in the original effort to lobby that state's legislature on behalf of the gay rights movement.
 As part of the Political Action Committee of Mattachine, she confronted the Buffalo Vice Squad on the issue of entrapment and gay bar raids.

 In 1972, she became the first openly lesbian delegate in a major political convention when she was elected as a George McGovern delegate for New York's 37th Congressional district to the Democratic National Convention (DNC) in Miami, Florida.
-At the DNC, Davis was the first lesbian to urge the party to include gay rights as part of the 1972 platform of the Democratic Party, speaking late into the night with a call to recognize "basic civil rights".
+At the DNC, Davis was the first lesbian to urge the party to include gay rights as part of the 1972 platform of the Democratic Party.
 Davis became a member of the Democratic Committee, and worked within the party for the acceptance of gays and lesbians.

-In 1972, while studying for a master's degree in women's history, Davis, with Margaret Small, taught the first course on lesbianism in the United States: Lesbianism 101 in the American studies department at University of Buffalo.
-About 20 students enrolled and up to another 20 audited that first course.
+In 1972, while studying for a master's degree in women's history, Davis, with Margaret Small, taught the first course on lesbianism in the United States: "Lesbianism 101" in the American studies department at the University of Buffalo.
+About 20 students enrolled and up to another 20 audited the course.
 Davis taught a renamed version of the course, "Woman + Woman", in 1978, with a focus on lesbian history.
 The interview tapes from this course's final project were used as a foundation for the Buffalo Women's Oral History Project, begun in 1978, seeking to document the lives of older lesbians.

 In 1973, Davis organized a Pride workshop for friends and families of gays and lesbians, which later became the local PFLAG chapter and continued to chair yearly Pride workshops on GLBT history and culture.
-The day before the 1976 DNC, she spoke at a protest near Madison Square Garden.
-"I don't want to have to be afraid of going to jail for being in love and doing something about it", she declared.
+The day before the 1976 DNC, she spoke at a protest near Madison Square Garden about the criminalization of homosexuality.